inbo/tutorials/content/tutorials/sql_inheritance/index.md

   ) INHERITS (Activities);
 ```

-Here are two changes from above: the identifier column may be omitted (it is inherited), and inheritance is established by the keyword.
+Here are two changes from above: the identifier column may be omitted (it is inherited), and inheritance is established by the keyword `INHERITS (parenttable)`.

 ## Data